Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Expansion.md

   ```

 ## Brace Expansion
-- Manipulating strings and names using pattern
+- Manipulating strings and names using pattern.
   - {&nbsp; expression &nbsp;}
   - Patterns to be expanded may contain a prefix and suffix called preamble and postscript.
   - The brace expression itself may contain either a comma-separated list of strings or a range of integers of single characters.

   ```bash
   ##Create 5 files from 1 to 5
   dev@dev: touch file{1..5} && ls